skatz1990/messaging_pipeline/README.md

 # Messaging Pipeline
-Messaging pipelines generates messages and allows the user to visualize them using the following components:
+Messaging pipeline generates messages and allows the user to visualize them using the following components:

-- Kafka infrastructure (including Zookeeper)
+- Kafka and Zookeeper
-- Elasticsearch
-- Kibana
+- ELK
 - Cassandra
 - Grafana